Phys09/ROR2-Captain-Beacon-Cooldown-and-Tweaks/README.md

-# ROR2-Captain-Beacon-Cooldown
+# ROR2-Captain-Beacon-Cooldown-and-Tweaks

+## Description

-A mod for risk of rain 2 that gives cooldowns to captain's beacons.
+A mod for risk of rain 2 that gives cooldowns to captain's beacons, allowing him to use them more than once on each stage.
+Has config support.

+May be updated later to give more captain tweaks down the line such as the following:

+1. Fix diablo strike to actually do "40,000% damage to all characters"
+   \- Ability Description

+   - Currently, the ability does 40,000% damage to targets in the inner half radius, and 10,000% outside that half radius (sweetspot falloff).

+2. Allowing usage of captain orbitals in areas where they are usually disabled.
+   - Such as the bazaar, or the void fields.

+## Bandoliers don't work

-Bandoliers do not work with them however, the beacons seem to have weird stopwatch behaviour that I wasn't able to enable/fix.
+Bandoliers do not work with beacons partially for balance, but mainly due to the beacons having weird stopwatch behaviour that I wasn't able to enable/fix.
-In the future maybe it could be fixed.

-Has config support also if you wish to change the default values.
+May be fixed in the future.

-# Default Beacon Cooldowns
+## Default Beacon Cooldowns

 - Healing Beacon: 40s
 - Shocking Beacon: 40s